 We’ve outlined some specific items that should and shouldn’t be included as investments on the FAFSA form.
-For example, a college savings plan such as a 529 account is considered an investment*, while the value of the home in which you live and the value of your retirement accounts are not.
+For example, a college savings plan like a 529 account is considered an investment* while the value of the home in which you reside and the value of your retirement accounts are not.

 - Taxable college grants and scholarships

-For this question, you report only college grant and scholarship amounts that were reported to the IRS as income.
+For this question, you report only college grant and scholarship amounts reported to the IRS as income.
 That means you should not use the amount listed on your 1098-T; you should report the amount listed on your tax return.
-Do not use the number in the adjusted gross income (AGI) field. .
+Do not use the number in the adjusted gross income (AGI) field.
+Here are the tax line numbers you should reference when asked this question.
 If you didn’t file taxes, you should enter zero.

-* If you’re a dependent student, the value of any college savings accounts should be reported as a parent asset, not a student asset.
+* If you’re a dependent student, you should report the value of any college savings accounts as a parent asset and not a student asset.